KStocky/ShaderTestFramework/docs/Tutorial.md

 ## Working with Shader Files using Virtual Shader Directories

 Up until now, we have been writing HLSL code directly in our C++ in strings.
 However, this does not scale and is not practical.
 We do not want to have to recompile our test suite whenever we are simply iterating on our HLSL code.
 Therefore it is recommended that users of STF write their HLSL code in HLSL files, and use STF's asset dependency and virtual shader directories facilities.
-An example of how this can be done is in ([Ex2_VirtualShaderDirectories](../examples/Ex2_VirtualShaderPaths)) and a much more in-depth tutorial on this part of the framework can be found in [VirtualShaderDirectories](./VirtualShaderDirectories.md).
+An example of how this can be done is in ([Ex2_VirtualShaderDirectories](../examples/Ex2_VirtualShaderPaths)) and a much more in-depth tutorial on this part of the framework can be found in [VirtualShaderDirectories](./STF/VirtualShaderDirectories.md).

 ## SCENARIOs and SECTIONs

 Shader Test Framework provides a mechanism to help test writers, write tests that both minimise code repetition and also ensure that their tests are easy to reason about and follow.
-They are very similar to [Catch2](https://github.com/catchorg/Catch2/)s TEST_CASEs and SECTIONs, and look like the following:
+They are very similar to [Catch2](https://github.com/catchorg/Catch2/)s `TEST_CASE`s and `SECTION`s, and look like the following:
 ```c++
 [RootSignature(SHADER_TEST_RS)]
 [numthreads(1, 1, 1)]